Sdaiyan/QuantumMaster/README_en.combat.md

 ## Notes
 - This MOD focuses on combat features and can coexist with QuantumMaster
+- CombatMaster uses **"Martial Arts Realm"** terminology (Utterly Confused, Anxious and Hesitant, Calm and Composed, etc.)
+- QuantumMaster uses **"Luck"** terminology (Misfortune, Bad Luck, Smooth Sailing, etc.)
+- The underlying calculation mechanism is exactly the same, only the names and descriptions differ
 - Some features require specific game conditions to trigger
-- Adjust luck levels according to personal preferences
+- Adjust martial arts realm levels according to personal preferences

 ## Changelog
 ### v0.0.1 (Initial Release)